Rust-SDL2/rust-sdl2/README.md

 5. When you're shipping your game make sure to copy SDL2.dll to the same directory that your compiled exe is in, otherwise the game won't launch.

+#### Static linking with MinGW

+If you want to use the `static-link` feature with the windows-gnu toolchain, then you will also need the following libraries:

+    libimm32.a
+    libversion.a
+    libdinput8.a
+    libdxguid.a

+These files are not currently included with the windows-gnu toolchain, but can be downloaded [here](https://sourceforge.net/projects/mingw-w64/files/).
+For the x86_64 toolchain, you want the `x86_64-win32-seh` package, and for i686 you want the `i686-win32-dwarf` one.

+You will find the aforementioned libraries under `mingw64/x86_64-w64-mingw32/lib/` (for x86_64) or `mingw32/i686-w64-mingw32/lib/` (for i686).
+Copy them to your toolchain's `lib` directory (the same one you copied the SDL .a files to).

 ### Windows (MSVC)

 1. Download MSVC development libraries from http://www.libsdl.org/ (SDL2-devel-2.0.x-VC.zip).